-The CWA explicitly directs that pretreatment standards "shall specify a time for compliance not to exceed three years from the date of promulgation[.]"686 EPA acknowledges that this mandate applies to this rulemaking.687 Under EPA regulations, 40 C.F.R.
-403.6(b), existing indirect dischargers subject to PSES have three years to comply with the standards, whereas new indirect dischargers, subject to PSNS, have ninety days to comply with the standards.688
+The CWA explicitly directs that pretreatment standards "shall specify a time for compliance not to exceed three years from the date of promulgation[.]"686 EPA acknowledges that this mandate applies to this rulemaking.
+Under EPA regulations, 40 C.F.R.
+403.6(b), existing indirect dischargers subject to PSES have three years to comply with the standards, whereas new indirect dischargers, subject to PSNS, have ninety days to comply with the standards. have not of the standards.